 Heart valve disease is a common problem that accounts for up to 20% of all cardiac surgeries.
 Fortunately, treatments like heart valve replacement have an extremely high success rate.
-At Texas Heart and Vein Multispecialty Group, with offices in Greater Heights and Downtown Houston, Texas, and a third office in Kingwood, Texas, the team of heart valve disease experts can help you live a healthy life.
+At Texas Heart and Vein Multispecialty Group, with offices in Greater Heights and Downtown Houston, Texas, Pearland, Texas, and an office in Kingwood, Texas, the team of heart valve disease experts can help you live a healthy life.
 Arrange your appointment online or by phone today.

 Heart valve disease refers to problems within any of your four heart valves, including the aortic, mitral, tricuspid, and pulmonary valves.